WallStreetMojo

 This is a tricky credit analyst interview question because this question tries to understand your client-servicing ability and, at the same time, how well you manage a conflicting situation.
 You need to answer this question in such a way that both of these conflicting interests can find a middle ground.

-• First, since the client is important to business, you need to handle the request in a completely different way.
+• First, since the client is important to the business, you need to handle the request in a completely different way.
 In normal scenarios, you may reject the loan application because you would value your assessment, and at the same time, you need to think about the prospect of the bank.
-In this scenario, you wouldn’t reject the loan application but would find a middle ground.
+In this scenario, you wouldn’t reject the loan application but find a middle ground.

 • You may offer him a small loan that wouldn’t affect the bank, and for the rest of the loan, you would suggest a step-by-step method that will include the assessment.
 Since you can’t risk losing a multi-million dollar client, and at the same time, you cannot risk the future of the bank; I feel this is the best way to handle this situation.